Photo credit: Jules Bianchi

 Financing and producing THE G WORD, a full-length documentary about giftedness, is a continuation of Ron’s work and philanthropic support.
 He and his wife, Margret Caruso, live in the Silicon Valley, and are social impact Angel stage investors in clean and socially conscious technology companies.
 He has also been a prominent fundraiser for multiple Presidential, US Senate, and Congressional campaigns.

 Dr. Joanna Haase is a psychotherapist in private practice in Pasadena, California with over 28 years of experience.
 She works with gifted individuals and their families to help them understand, navigate and embrace the joys and challenges of giftedness.
 In addition to working with parents and individuals, Dr. Haase partners with schools and districts to educate teachers and administrators on how to better support gifted and talented students.
 She is a regular presenter at state and national conferences on various topics about giftedness.
 In her private practice, Dr Haase also helps individuals with eating disorders, anxiety, and depression.
-She is the President and Co-Founder of the California Gifted Network, an online forum which provides a user-friendly place for the California gifted community to find resources, information and support.
+She is one of the original Co-Founders of GRO.

 Sharon DuncanBoard Secretary, Director of Outreach